Fulnir/zed_to_omnifocus/README.md

 ### Keymap

-Es werden  4 tasks benötigt. ⚠️ bei der Auswahl der spawn task die `cmd`TAste drücken, sonst wird beim nächsten Aufruf, die gleichen Argumente wie bei de forigen benutzt.
+4 tasks are required. ⚠️ Press the `cmd` key when selecting the spawn task, otherwise the same arguments as forigen will be used for the next call.

 #### `keymap.json`